-We know that a scenic lake tour isn’t complete without a cold beverage including beer, wine, and soft drinks and a snack to accompany it.
-Note that purchases should be made using credit card.
+We know that a scenic lake tour isn’t complete without a cold beverage including beer, wine, and soft drinks, and a snack to accompany it.
+Note that purchases should be made using a credit card.

 I hear Fort Ticonderoga has really important museum collections and I would like the opportunity to research them.
 Can I schedule a visit to research in your collections?

 Fort Ticonderoga does indeed have significant museum holdings which is considered one of the most important collection of 18th-century militaria in North America.
 Researchers are welcome to schedule a visit to the Thompson Pell Research Center or research our digital collections on-line.

 To schedule a research visit contact the Collections Department at (518) 585-2821.

 I'm interested in participating in a reenactment.
 Who do I contact?